zer0cache/matic-docs/docs/zkEVM/protocol/introduction.md

 :::info L2 State Root

 An L2 State root is a concise cryptographic digest of the L2 State.
-In case you want to read more about State roots, please check out [this article](https://ethereum.org/en/developers/docs/scaling/zk-rollups/#state-commitments).
+In case you want to read more about State roots, please check out [<ins>this article</ins>](https://ethereum.org/en/developers/docs/scaling/zk-rollups/#state-commitments).

 :::

 The Trusted Aggregator should run a zkEVM node in **Aggregator mode** and must control a specific Ethereum account enforced in an Consensus Contract.

-### PolygonZkEVM.sol
+### Consensus Contract

 The Consensus Contract used by both the Trusted Sequencer and the Trusted Aggregator in their interactions with L1 is the **PolygonZkEVM.sol** contract.